andywu0489/purchase-tracker-client/README.md

 Sign-up, sign-in, and track your spending habits with this application.

-The backend of this application can be found at: https://github.com/andywu0489/purchase-tracker-api
+The backend repo of this application can be found at: https://github.com/andywu0489/purchase-tracker-api

 User